lmiller1990/design-pattenrns-for-vuejs/src/pdf/API-REQUESTS.md

 Mocking Piina.
 \end{center}

-Since we are mocking the Piina store now, we have bypassed `axios` entirely.
+Since we are mocking the Pinia store now, we have bypassed `axios` entirely.
 This style of test is tempting at first.
 There is less code to write.
 It's very easy to write.
 You can also have fine grained control over the state of the store - in the snippet above.

 Again, the actual test code didn't change much - we are no longer passing a `store` to `render` (since we are not even using a real store in the test, we mocked it out entirely).
 We don't mock `axios` any more - instead we have `mockLogin`.
 We are asserting the correct action was called.

 There is a big problem.
 Even if you delete the `login` action from the store, the test will *continue to pass*.
 This is scary!
 The tests are all green, which should give you confidence everything is working correctly.
 In reality, your entire application is completely broken.
 More often than not, you end up rebuilding your module inside your test - at this point, you've got a lot of code to maintain for relatively little test coverage.
 More code - but less value.
-A low quality test suite - which can lead to false confidence, which is argubly worse than having no test suite at all.
+A low quality test suite - which can lead to false confidence, which is arguably worse than having no test suite at all.

 This is not the case with the test using a real Pinia store - breaking the store correctly breaks the tests.
 There is only one thing worse than a code-base with no tests - a code-base with *bad* tests.
 At least if you have not tests, you have no confidence, which generally means you spend more time testing by hand.
 Tests that give false confidence are actually worse - they lure you into a false sense of security.
 Everything seems okay, when really it is not.